SECTIONS BEFORE THIS Quickstart -- rename to Intro, remove pages vs sites.

 <p>The <strong>Queen of Hearts</strong>, she made some tarts</p>

 Some tags don’t come in pairs, because they can’t contain text or other elements.
-For example, it wouldn’t make sense to wrap an image around some text.
+For example, you can put text inside of a paragraph but not inside of an image.

 <img src="cat.gif" class="thumbnail">